node-saml/passport-saml/README.md

 ### Configure strategy for multiple providers

 You can pass a `getSamlOptions` parameter to `MultiSamlStrategy` which will be called before the SAML flows.
-Passport-SAML will pass in the request object so you can decide which configuation is appropriate.
+Passport-SAML will pass in the request object so you can decide which configuration is appropriate.

 ```javascript
 const { MultiSamlStrategy } = require('passport-saml');